lucthev/collapse-whitespace/README.md

 `collapse-whitespace` exposes a single function (called `collapse` if you're including this module via a `script` tag).

-### collapse(node [, isBlock])
+### collapse(node [, isBlock [, isPre]])

 Removes all extraneous whitespace from the given node.
 By default, `collapse-whitespace` relies on a theoretical [list][blocks] of block elements to determine which elements are block and which ones are inline.
 This list may be unsuitable for your needs; the optional parameter `isBlock` can be used to tweak this behaviour. `isBlock` should be a function that accepts a DOM node and returns a Boolean.

 Note that `collapse-whitespace` also does not take into account the parent(s) of the given node: